Odesa Oblast: Ethnic groups

-Significant Bulgarian (6.1%) and Romanian (5.0%) minorities reside in the province.
+Significant Bulgarian (6.1%) and Moldovan (5.0%) minorities reside in the province, who mostly live in the southeastern part of the region.
 It has the highest proportion of Jews of any oblast in Ukraine (although smaller than the Autonomous City of Kyiv) and there is a small Greek community in the city of Odesa.

-Bulgarians and Romanians represent 21% and 13% respectively, of the population in the salient of Budjak, within Odesa Oblast.
+Bulgarians and Moldovans represent 21% and 13% respectively, of the population in the salient of Budjak, within Odesa Oblast.